 As you understood Free is the cheapest option on the market but beware they are renting the network or Orange.
 The network has a terrible quality especially if you are going to travel or live in the French countryside.
 Go for this option only if you are going to stay in a big French city.
 For your information, the phone plan of two euros still exists!

 Option 2: Bouygues Telecom & SFR

 The best quality-price options are the two operators Bouygues Telecom and SFR.
 They are always trying to attract new clients by proposing promotional offers during the year.
 You can manage to get interesting phone plans, keep an eye on it.

 The premium solution for you is to go with Orange, they have the best network in France.
-They are the first one introducing the 5G in France.
+They are the first ones to introduce the 5G in France.

 I hope this article will help you with French phone numbers and you will know the different options that you can go to in terms of phone plans.
 Feel free to add a comment if you have interesting tips regarding this subject.
 Are you looking for more tips about traveling to France?
-Read my next article: Everything about driving in France that you should know.
+Read my next article: Driving in France: Tips for Success.